 - Quality of life studies

 Patients with congenital heart defects

-40 percent of all patients with a tracheal disorder also have some type of congenital heart defect.
-Because of this, any tracheal team needs to work closely with cardiologists and cardiothoracic surgeons.
-At Children's the tracheal disorders team has the support of the nationally respected Herma Heart Institute.
-The combined expertise of the heart institute and the tracheal team means the best care and outcomes for your child.
+Forty percent of all patients with a tracheal disorder will also have some type of congenital heart defect.
+Because of this, a tracheal team needs to work closely with cardiologists and cardiothoracic surgeons.
+At Children's, the Tracheal Disorders Program has the support of the nationally respected Herma Heart Institute.
+The combined expertise of the Institute and the Tracheal Disorders team means the best possible care and outcomes for your child.